HamidShojanazeri/LLM_fine_tuning/README.md

 - **auto_wrap_policy** Which is the way to specify how FSDP would partition the model, there is default support for transfomrer wrapping policy.
 This allows FSDP to form each FSDP unit ( partition of the  model ) based on the transformer class in the model.
 To identify this layer in the model, need to look at the layer that wraps both attention layer and  MLP.
 This help FSDP to have much fine-grained units for communication that help with optimizing the communication cost.

-**Note** FSDP does not support of mixed `require_grad` in one FSDP unit.
-This means if you are planning to freeze some layers, need to do it on FSDP unit level rather model layer.
-In this particular case, let assume our model has 30 decoder layers and we want to freeze the bottom 28 layers and only train 2 top transformer layers.
-In this sense, we need to make sure `require_grad` for the top two transformer layers are set to `True`.